narranoid/Explorer.exe-Redirect-for-Wine/README.md

 > [!WARNING]
-> As converting a bat file to an exe seems a bit unsafe (Windows Defender lieks to flag programs that do it) I am working on a solution in C instead.
+> As converting a bat file to an exe seems a bit unsafe (Windows Defender tends to flag programs that do it) I am working on a solution in C instead.
 Consider not using this until then (release .exe has been removed)

 # Explorer.exe Redirect for Wine